Michael-Raudies/hello-world/README.md

 # hello-world
-my first GIT Project - Tutorial
+my first GIT Project -

 Hi, this is a test

+//deleted "Tutorial"